 Skip to main content

-Connect your AI assistant to Ravenna by generating an and adding the MCP server to your client’s configuration.
+Connect your AI assistant to Ravenna by adding the MCP server to your client’s configuration.
 All requests go through a single endpoint: https://core.ravenna.ai/mcp.
+Authenticate using OAuth sign-in.
+Your client redirects you to sign in to Ravenna with your existing account — no API keys needed.

 Configure your AI client